PDM4AR/exercises/docs/06-collisionchecking.md

 **Implementation approaches:** To account for the robot's radius, you can either:
 1. **Inflate obstacles** by the robot's radius (creating a larger "danger zone") and convert robot-vs-obstacle collision checks into point-vs-inflated-obstacle checks
-2. Or, **Inflate path segments** by the robot's radius and reuse the polygon-polygon and polygon-circle collision check primitives implemented in Part 1
+2. Or, **Inflate path segments** by the robot's radius and check the resulting swept volume against each obstacle

 #### Task 5: Collision Checking via Occupancy Grid